When life gives you lemons, you make more beer

 Because growlers are a form of off sale, the opposition suggests growler sales by breweries undermines the “three tier system” for beer where there is independence between supplier, distributor, and retailer.
 We couldn’t disagree more.
 Growlers are beer souvenirs that have proven to build brands, create exposure, and increase the volumes that flow through the three-tier system.

 We urge you to talk to your friends, family, and representatives about how much growlers mean to you.
-Just because we are in the legislative off-season does not mean that work cannot be done.

 It won’t be long before additional Minnesota craft breweries also hit the growler cap.
 This fight is far from over and we are going to need your continued support leading up to, and during, the 2020 legislative session.